Isetnt2/android-test/README.md

 You should create a simple app that shows metadata for episodes and podcasts.
 The data that should be used is located locally (`app/src/main/assets`) in the app in this early development stage.
 The app should cointain the following:
 1. Two lists, one with podcasts and one with episodes.
 2. A landing page for a podcast
-3. A landing page for a episode
+3. A landing page for an episode

 The landing pages should be shown when the user clicks on a list item.